 Oh yes, better not use the blender in case I wake the whole bloody house up.

-Right, let’s go in the living room and do my morning workout.
+Right, let’s go into the living room and do my morning workout.
 Crikey, it’s freezing in here!
 Note to self: make sure the heating is on at 5am tomorrow morning.

 Got my workout plan here, let’s start with some burpees.
 Oh no. That’ll be too noisy.
 I could wake the whole bloody house up.
 Jumping Jacks are out too.
 As are mountain climbers.

-Never mind, at least I can read some of my current personal development book in peace before…
+Never mind, at least I can read some of my current personal development books in peace before…

 “Daddy!
 What are you doing up this early?”

 On the bright side, it does at least mean I can have breakfast with the family, and spend some quality time with them.

 And it looks like my wife is going to join us too – even she’s decided to get up a little earlier than usual to embrace the joys of the morning.

 “What the hell are you doing?
 You’ve woken the whole bloody house up!”